Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 ### Simulation of Two Flux Bundles

 One can enjoy simulations by changing system sizes and boundary conditions.
-For the present case, an equilibration of the pair of flux bundles separating the poloidal magnetic field (the y-z component) is shown in three dimensions.
-Fully kinetic ions and electrons are used in the rec_3d23A file.
+For the present case, an equilibration of the pair of flux bundles separating the poloidal magnetic field (the y-z component) is first tested in three dimensions.
+Fully kinetic ions and electrons are used, for example, in the rec_3d23A file.
 Then, let's start looking at a merging of two flux bundles.

 In-house graphic subroutines are incorporated in "@mrg37-023A.f03" in order to check the current run in the simulation.
-Figure 1 in the first page "EMfield.pdf" PDF plot and Figure 2 in the following pages of Nov.
-2024 demonstrate the electric and magnetic fields.
-The Y-Z (left) and X (right) components at the early and final times and  also precise plots of t= 0-4080/\wpe show merging of two flux bundles.
- Two flux bundles are seen touched and sqeezed at the y= Ly/2 plane.
+Figure 1 in the "EMfield.pdf" PDF plot shows the electric and magnetic fields in the YZ (left) and X (right) components at the early and final times.
+Two flux bundles at t= 5000/\wpe are seen touched and sqeezed at the y= Ly/2 plane.
-(However, it goes quite mixed and a simulation should stop at the final time.)

 Reading papers of this implicit particle simulation code (Ref.
 2,3) and applications to magnetospheric space plasmas (Ref.
 1,4,5) are highly recommended.

-### References ###
+### References: ###

 1. M. Tanaka, Macro-particle simulations of collisionless magnetic reconnection, Phys.Plasmas, 2, 2920-2930 (1995).